Continuing Professional Development in Law (CPD)

 Library and IT Support

 General computing support is provided by the University’s Computing Centre and Libraries, with which the School’s computing services are closely linked.
-University Computing Services are available at a number of locations on a 24-hour basis and CPD students have the additional benefit of the IT facilities provided via the Graduate Centre.
+University Computing Services are available at a number of locations on a 24-hour basis.

 Cardiff has an outstanding Law Library with over 100,000 volumes and subscriptions to over 200 current periodicals and law reports.
 It is conveniently located in the Arts and Social Studies Library, opposite the Law Building.
 Students can borrow up to 12 books at any one time, with a standard loan period of up to three weeks.
 Heavily demanded books, such as recommended texts, may be borrowed for shorter periods.
 The library is fully computerised, enabling you to locate books online, check availability, place reservations and review your account.
 Selfservice photocopiers, laser printers and a full graphics service are also available.